leucos/ramaze/guide/grabbag/grabbag.md

 ## When I run my spec directly, I have complains about helpers

-this is probably because your helpers are not loaded first in your app.rb top file.
+This is probably because your helpers are not loaded first in your app.rb top file.
 Change it so the helpers are required first :

     require __DIR__('helper/init')